Frequently Asked Questions About Walk and Talk:

 CAN I BRING MY PARTNER, CHILD, SUPPORT ANIMAL?

 Clients are welcome to bring their partner if it would be beneficial for accomplishing goals of treatment.
 Support animals are always welcome on walks.
 Non-support animals are welcome as long as it is not a distraction to the process.
-Children are welcome if this is not a distraction to the process AND if content discussed is appropriate for little ears, ie career coaching vs trauma.
+Children are welcome if this is not a distraction to the process and if content discussed would be appropriate to discuss in their presence.

 WHAT ABOUT INCLEMENT WEATHER?